Ifetroban in Treating Patients with Malignant Solid Tumors at High Risk of Metastatic Recurrence

 - Patients unable to read/write in English are eligible to participate in the overall study but will not participate in the Patient-Reported Outcome questionnaires throughout the trial.

 - Re-enrollment of a subject that has discontinued the study as a pre-treatment screen failure (i.e. a consented patient who did not receive study drugs) is permitted.
 If reenrolled, the subject must be re-consented.
 Only the screening procedures performed outside of protocol-specified timing must be repeated.

-- Clinical evidence of residual or distant disease after completion of standard treatment.
+- Evidence of biopsy-proven distant metastatic disease after completion of standard treatment.